News» Go to news main

 “I wanted to gain research experience to figure out if pursuing it in the future through a master’s degree is right for me,” says Janessa.

-Working in Chris Cutler’s entomology lab this summer, Janessa was researching the behavioural effect of a certain type of pesticide on spined soldier bugs or stink bugs.
-It’s an opportunity that wouldn’t have been possible without the David and Faye Sobey Agricultural Undergraduate Research Award.
+Working in Dr. Chris Cutler’s entomology lab this summer, Janessa was researching the behavioural effect of a certain type of pesticide on spined soldier bugs or stink bugs.
+An opportunity that wouldn’t have been possible without the David and Faye Sobey Agricultural Undergraduate Research Award.